orbirpinar/student-management-api/Readme.md

 # Student Management Api

-A web application where teachers can manage their grades, homeworks,projects of their students.
+A web application for teachers to manage their students' grades, homework, and projects

 ## Getting Started
 - First of all, you need to run the  auth-service for authentication and authorization.
 Visit [this repo](https://github.com/orbirpinar/student-management-auth-service).